bytefish/ElasticsearchFulltextExample/README.md

 # Elasticsearch Fulltext Search Example #

 Every project grows to a point it needs to support a Fulltext Search.
-In this repository I will explore how to use the Elasticsearch
-Fulltext Search capabilities to index files and provide useful auto-completes.
+In this repository I will explore how to use the Elasticsearch to index files, provide a Fulltext Search on file contents and provide useful auto-completes.
 Please regard this repository as a work in progress and it is not finished work in any way.

 ## What we are going to build ##